flexiblepower/fpai-documentation/ResourceDriver.md

-# 6.1.
-Resource Driver
+# Resource Driver

-This sections explains how to write a resource driver using the battery simulation example.
+This section explains how to write a resource driver using the battery simulation example.
 The resource driver forms an OSGi bundle; It is good practice to separate the interface from its implementation.
 This way the implementation can be changed without any impact to clients that use the interface.

 ## The Battery Simulation interfaces